matanmus/matanmus.github.io/pages/publications.md

 title: "Publications"
 cover-img: "assets/img/Books2.jpg"
 ---
+[23] M Mussel and G Marcucci (2024), Towards neuromorphic computing using longitudinal pulses in a fluid near phase transition, *Physics of Fluids*, in press.

 [22] S Das and M Mussel (2024), A Multidimensional Examination of Phase Separation in Single-Component Fluids, *Physics of Fluids*, in press.

 [21] A Chremos, M Mussel, JF Douglas, and F Horkay (2023), Ion Partition in Polyelectrolyte Gels and Nanogels, *Gels*, 9(11): 881.